HOUSE RULES printer-friendly version | print all rules

 The committees and sub-committees, as far as practicable, shall schedule bills, resolutions or petitions on similar or related subject matters for the same meeting or hearing.

-The Speaker, the Deputy Speakers, the Majority Leader, the Deputy Majority Leaders, the Minority Leader, the Deputy Minority Leaders and the Chairperson of the Committee on Accounts or the Members deputized by them shall be included in the total number of committee members for purposes of determining the existence of a quorum if they are present in a meeting.
+The Speaker, the Deputy Speakers, the Majority Leader, the Deputy Majority Leaders, the Minority Leader, the Deputy Minority Leadersand the chairperson of the Committee on Accounts or any Member deputized by any of the aforementioned officials shall be included in the total number of committee Members for purposes of determining the existence of a quorum if they are present in a meeting.

 Section 39.
 Committee Reports and Orders.
 Committee reports or orders on any bill, resolution, speech, message, memorial or petition shall be considered in formal meetings and approved by a majority of the Members present, there being a quorum.
 A committee report, once approved, shall be signed by the chairperson of the committee.

-In cases of joint referrals, majority of the Members present in each committee, there being a quorum, is required to act upon or approve a committee report.
+In cases of joint referrals, committee reports shall be approved in the joint meeting by a majority of the Members present in each committee, there beinga quorum.
 The committee report shall be signed by the chairpersons of the committees concerned.

-Technical working groups may be conducted to ensure that measures and their corresponding committee reports are carefully crafted and faithfully express the ideas, sentiments and consensus of the committee relative to said measures and reports.
+Technical working groups may be created and tasked to ensure that measures and their corresponding committee reports are carefully crafted and faithfully express the ideas, sentiments and consensus of the committee relative to said measures and reports.